microsoft/aroworkshop/_entries/02-03 mongodb.md

 The service will be accessible at the following DNS name: `mongodb.workshop.svc.cluster.local` which is formed of `[service name].[project name].svc.cluster.local`.
 This resolves only within the cluster.

-You can also retrieve this from the web console.
+You can also retrieve this from the web console by going to **.
 You'll need this hostname to configure the `rating-api`.

 ![MongoDB service in the Web Console](media/mongo-svc-webconsole.png)